-District Wide District Wide Leisure Libraries - Provision of Additional Library Stock Consistent with Development £621,379 Section 106-Developer (F) NCC (D) Landfill 3.6 million cubic metres non-hazardous landfill capacity required within the County to meet future demands that the District will contribute towards By 2022/23 N/A NCC (F) NCC (D) Energy from Waste 200,000 tonnes of extra EfW capacity is required within the County to meet future Commercial and Industrial needs that the District will contribute towards Ву 2033 N/A NCC (F) NCC (D) Municipal Recycling and Composting 182,000 tonnes per annum extra recycling and composting capacity required within the County to meet future demands Ву 2033 N/A
+District Wide Leisure Libraries - Provision of Additional Library Stock.
+Consistent with Development £621,379 Section 106-Developer (F) NCC (D) Landfill 3.6 million cubic metres non-hazardous landfill capacity required within the County to meet future demands that the District will contribute towards.
+By 2022/23 N/A NCC (F) NCC (D) Energy from Waste 200,000 tonnes of extra EfW capacity is required within the County to meet future Commercial and Industrial needs that the District will contribute towards.
+By 2033 N/A NCC (F) NCC (D) Municipal Recycling and Composting 182,000 tonnes per annum extra recycling and composting capacity required within the County to meet future demands that the District will contribute towards.
+By 2033 N/A

-Water Supply Water company charges for: connecting to the existing networks, requisitioning new assets and contributing to wider network reinforcement (where required)Consistent with developmentN/A Developer (F) Severn Trent Water/Anglian Water (D) Gas Local land connections to Consistent N/A strategic infrastructure with development N/A Developer (F) National Gas Grid (D) Electricity ity Local land connections to strategic infrastructure N/A Developer (F) National Grid (D) Tele-communications -communications FTPI for all developments of 100+ dwellings N/A BT Open Reach (D) Waste Water aste Water Water company charges for: connecting to the w existing networks, de requisitioning new assets and contributing to wider network reinforcement N/A Developer (F) Severn Trent Water/Anglian Water (D)
+Water Supply Water company charges for: connecting to the existing networks, requisitioning new assets and contributing to wider network reinforcement (where required) ng to the with orks, development ginew assets cing to wider forcement Developer (F) Severn Trent Water/Anglian Water (D) Gas Local land connections to strategic infrastructure Consistent N/A with development infrastructure with Gas Grid (I Developer (F) National Gas Grid (D) Electricity Local land connections to strategic infrastructure with development N/A Developer (F) National Grid (D) Tele-communications FTPI for all developments of 100+ dwellings · BT Open Reach (D) Waste Water Water company charges for: connecting to the existing networks, requisitioning new assets and contributing to wider network reinforcement (where required) Consistent with development N/A Developer (F) Severn Trent Water/Anglian Water (D)

 Flood Defences Local measures to reduce the causes and impacts of flooding.
 Identified and delivered as part of individual developments.
 Consistent with development N/A Developer (F) Developer (D) Green Infrastructure Green infrastructure to be provided by developments in areas with shortfalls and negative change sin provision as a result of planned growth.
-Costs to be identified at planning application stage and new Green Infrastructure delivered and funded by developers as an integral part of developments Consistent with development N/A Developer (F) Developer (D)
+Costs to be identified at planning application stage and new Green Infrastructure delivered and funded by developers as an integral part of developments.
+Consistent with development N/A Developer (F) Developer (D)

-Other Locations Education Provision of 188 Primary School Places across the District Consistent with Development £2,153,540 Section 106 - Developer (F) NCC (D) 41 New Secondary School Places Consistent with Development £707,660 CIL (F) NCC (D) GP Practices/Health Facilities Expand GP Practices across the District Consistent with Development £1,729,000 S106 -Developer (F) NHS NSCCG (D)
+Other Locations Education Provision of 188 Primary School Places across the District.
+Consistent with Development £2,153,540 Section 106 - Developer (F) NCC (D) 41 New Secondary School Places Consistent with Development £707,660 CIL (F) NCC (D) GP Practices/Health Facilities Expand GP Practices across the District Consistent with Development £1,729,000 S106 -Developer (F) NHS NSCCG (D)